 This is commonly diagnosed in children, teenagers and young adults.
-People with this type of diabetes do not produce insulin and therefore need to take insulin injections every day.
+People with this type of diabetes do not produce insulin which is used by the body to lower sugar levels in blood.
+These patients need to take insulin injections every day.